Fullarton

 Table Chart PROFILE FAQ

-Fullarton features high concentrations of lone person households, with a fairly typical median household size
+Fullarton features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 61.3% of all households, including 27.9% couples with children, 24.1% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 38.7%, with lone person households at 35.4% and group households making up 3.2% of the total.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Non-family households make up the remaining 38.7%, with lone person households at 35.4% and group households comprising 3.2% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households